Frequently asked questions

 Farmers/land managers/landowners must seek written approval from the Scottish Government Rural Payments and Inspections Division before undertaking certain projects on agricultural land if these works are likely to have significant effects on the environment.

-RPID may consult NatureScot, Scottish Environmental Protection Agency (SEPA) and Historic Environment Scotland (HES) before deciding the significance of a proposed project on the environment.
+RPID may consult NatureScot, Scottish Environment Protection Agency (SEPA) and Historic Environment Scotland (HES) before deciding the significance of a proposed project on the environment.
 RPID may also consult other public bodies where they may have relevant information.

 Aren’t these regulations already covered by the planning system?